 Speaking in the language of the notions of St. Luke in Acts 2:42, the fourth part of the Passover as “these prayers” is the realization of the fourth element of the covenant ceremony: when the participants of the Passover praise God through the singing of psalms, hymns and songs, they participate in the joy of the Fathers, endowed by God as a stronger contractor of the covenant, the Fathers singing the hymn (Exodus 15:1-21) on the shore of freedom – after crossing the Sea of Reeds.
 The covenant is commemorated by the record in the hearts of all Passover participants.

-The rite of the Passover ends with the thirteenth point (the singing of psalms as the equivalent of the hymn singing after the passage of the Sea of Reeds – cf. Ex 15:1-21) and the fourteenth point closing the whole.
+The rite of the Passover ends with the thirteenth point (the singing of psalms as the equivalent of hymn singing after the passage of the Sea of Reeds – cf. Ex 15:1-21) and the fourteenth point closing the whole.
 However, closing the seder does not mean that the liturgy participants already have to go apart.
 Why?

-After singing the hymns (cf. 15:1-21), Israel went to Horeb persistently (cf. 15:22-18:27), and during this way one by one received wonderful gifts from God: laws (cf. 15:23-27), manna and quail (cf. 16:1-36), water from the rock (cf. 17:1-7), salvation from the hostile Amalekites (cf. 17:8-16), implementation in thanking God for salvation (cf. 18: 1-12), constitution of the structure of judges (cf. 18:13-27).
+After singing the hymns (cf. 15:1-21), Israel went to Horeb persistently (cf. 15:22-18:27), and during this way, one by one received wonderful gifts from God: laws (cf. 15:23-27), manna and quail (cf. 16:1-36), water from the rock (cf. 17:1-7), salvation from the hostile Amalekites (cf. 17:8-16), implementation in thanking God for salvation (cf. 18: 1-12), the constitution of the structure of judges (cf. 18:13-27).
 Therefore, before God began a new phase of relationship with Israel through the covenant at Sinai (cf. 19:1ff), He excellently completed the original covenant with Israel, made between the cut sea waters and formally ended with the singing of hymns after the passage of the Sea of Reeds.
-This is reflected in Passover.
+It is reflected in Passover.

-Here the rabbis point out that the end of the rite according to “Haggadah” does not force the participants of the Passover to go out.
-On the contrary: it is worth reciting the “Song of Songs”, continue to meditate on all the wonderful circumstances of leaving Egypt, so remaining on the worship of God until dawn.
+Here the rabbis point out that the end of the rite, according to “Haggadah,” does not force the participants of the Passover to go out.
+On the contrary: it is worth reciting the “Song of Songs,” continue to meditate on all the wonderful circumstances of leaving Egypt, so remaining on the worship of God until dawn.
 By remaining until dawn in the paschal singing and teaching until dawn, contemporary Jews show their faith in their real, actual participation in the departure with the Fathers from Egypt – they do not sleep, because the Fathers were only at dawn fully endowed with freedom by God (cf. Ex 14:24 ff)!
 This practice, performed by pious Jews, is “post-seder”.

 The equivalent of the “post-seder” in the Eucharist of the original Church were prayers, prophecies, teachings, healings – which took place after the official celebration (cf. 1Cor 12-14) .
 Just as Israel, after crossing the Sea of Reeds, not only sang the hymn at the end of the covenant rite, but walked perseveringly, being enriched by God with new gifts, so the prayers of the 4th part of the Eucharist end its official rite, but they do not end the time of grace, rich in divine gifts being given by the Holy Spirit.